sanddorn/InfrastructureAsMicroservice/README.md

 39d58f03  54866ffd  webs        0        run      running  4m22s ago  2m51s ago

 ```
+You can see the services on the Consul UI: `http://localhost:8500/ui/dc1/services`

 ## Step 5 - Reverse Proxy
 In `demo-Full`, you can find how to set up your reverse proxy.